Reece Fish Carburettor: Fish carburetor

-The Fish carburettor improved over a number of other limitations too.
-Difficult vaporisation of the fuel, particularly in cold weather or when starting, gave poor performance and required fuel enrichment with a 'choke' device.
-The Fish delivered fuel through a number of separate jets, built into the throttle spindle, which gave better dispersion of the fuel as atomised droplets, thus good vaporisation.
+The Fish carburetor improved over a number of other limitations too.
+Difficult vaporization of the fuel, particularly in cold weather or when starting, gave poor performance and required fuel enrichment with a 'choke' device.
+The Fish delivered fuel through a number of separate jets, built into the throttle spindle, which gave better dispersion of the fuel as atomized droplets, thus good vaporization.
 For this reason the Fish did not require a separate cold-start device.

-US patents were granted for the carburettor in 1940, 1941 and 1957.
+US patents were granted for the carburetor in 1940, 1941 and 1957.

 Reece-Fish

-The Reece-Fish is a variable choke, side- or downdraught design, with few moving parts to wear or adjust.
-To change from side-draught to downdraught, the installer simply rotates the float chamber to suit the carburettor orientation.
+The Reece-Fish is a variable choke, side- or downdraft design, with few moving parts to wear or adjust.
+To change from side-draft to downdraft, the installer simply rotates the float chamber to suit the carburetor orientation.

-The engine tuner David Vizard rated this carburettor highly in his book Tuning the A Series Engine and also in recent on-line comments pertaining to the high fuelling atomisation characteristics of this carburettor suiting the siamese port layout of BMC A-Series engines.
-Similarly, the author Clive Trickey rated these carburettors well in his book More Mini Tuning.
+The engine tuner David Vizard rated this carburetor highly in his book Tuning the A Series Engine and also in recent on-line comments pertaining to the high fueling atomization characteristics of this carburetor suiting the Siamese port layout of BMC A-Series engines.
+Similarly, the author Clive Trickey rated these carburetors well in his book More Mini Tuning.

-Volkswagen downdraught set
+Volkswagen downdraft set

-The pictures below show a pair of Reece Fish carburettors with manifold tubing suitable for an air-cooled Volkswagen engine.
-Note that Reece Fish manufactured the tubing and manifolds as part of an after-market kit for this vehicle.
+The pictures below show a pair of Reece-Fish carburetors with manifold tubing suitable for an air-cooled Volkswagen engine.
+Note that Reece-Fish manufactured the tubing and manifolds as part of an after-market kit for this vehicle.

-Reproduction Reece Fish carburettors
+Reproduction Reece-Fish carburetors

-Production of an updated version of the original carburettor design was due to resume in mid-2016, thirty-two years after manufacture of the originals ceased.
-The new carburettors were to be produced in Colchester, Essex, UK by Leonard Reece & Co.
-Limited, a company unrelated to the original, but specifically created to re-introduce the Reece-Fish carburettor line.
+Production of an updated version of the original carburetor design was due to resume in mid-2016, thirty-two years after manufacture of the originals ceased.
+The new carburetors were to be produced in Colchester, Essex, UK by Leonard Reece & Co.
+Limited, a company unrelated to the original, but specifically created to re-introduce the Reece-Fish carburetor line.

 The production was ceased and the project abandoned due to the cost of the insurance to trade and additionally with the lack of interest in the project.

-All of the working prototypes that were produced were sold on.
+All of the working prototypes that were produced were sold.